 You'll still be able to obtain copies of your original birth certificate.
 There's more information about gender recognition on the National Records of Scotland website.

 Getting copies of a birth certificate

 How you get copies of a birth certificate depends on where in the UK the birth was registered.
 It might have been registered:

 - in Scotland - order a copy of a birth certificate from the Scotland's People website

 - in England or Wales - order a copy of a birth certificate through GOV.UK

 - in Northern Ireland - order a copy of a birth certificate through nidirect.

 If you were born abroad, the birth may also have been registered in the UK.
 If so, a copy of the certificate can be obtained in the usual way - see above.

-If the birth has not been registered in the UK, you may be able to get a copy of the birth certificate from the country where you were born.
+If the birth hasn't been registered in the UK, you may be able to get a copy of the birth certificate from the country where you were born.
 This can be done by contacting the relevant embassy in the UK.
-Alternatively, the Overseas Registration Department at the Registrar General can contact the embassy on your behalf.